Fudan-iGEM/2025-wiki/pages/human-practices.md

 description: On this page, we
 ---

+## **Integrated Human Practices: Designing for Responsibility**

 > “Our technology has exceeded our humanity.”
 > ——Albert Einstein

-Human Practices (HP) is not just a set of activities—it is a lens through which we critically examine the impact of synthetic biology on society.
-For our iGEM 2025 journey, HP became a path of reflection, dialogue, and iterative learning.
+These words are not just a warning — they are a mirror.
+This qote became the seed of our Human Practices journey.
+It made us pause and reflect—not only on what we could create, but on why and for whom we were creating it.

+### **Rethinking Technology and Responsibility**

+Through months of dialogue—with scientists, clinicians, policymakers, and designers—we sought to weave inclusivity, reflection, and real-world responsiveness into every part of our work.

+What follows is the story of how each encounter reshaped our understanding of what it means to build technology that serves humanity.

-## What's Wrong with Our Technology?
+### What's Wrong with Our Technology?

 Our journey began with a simple but profound question: What's Wrong with Our Technology?